-Fee schedule is provided as follows:

-Search, reporting, and copying of one record 1 \$15 Each additional copy of the same record 1 \$6 Issuance of an apostile or exemplified copy 2 \$25 Preparation and copy of an amended record and issue a certified copy \$20 Preparation of a new birth certificate after legitimization or adoption and issue a certified \$25 сору Preparation of a delayed certificate and issue a certified copy \$20 Certificate of foreign birth \$25 Forwarding of legal documents for an adoption granted in this state for person born in another state \$10 Additional fee for non-routine, same day expedited service, and all special delivery mail \$15 Keepsake birth certificate 3 \$45 Non-routine special or research project 4 See below Orders by phone with a credit card 5 See below
+Fee schedule is provided as follows: Search, reporting, and copying of one record \$15 Each additional copy of the same record \$6 Issuance of an apostile or exemplified copy \$25 Preparation and copy of an amended record and issue a certified copy \$20 Preparation of a new birth certificate after legitimization or adoption and issue a certified \$25 copy Preparation of a delayed certificate and issue a certified copy \$20 Certificate of foreign birth \$25 Forwarding of legal documents for an adoption granted in this state for person born in \$10 another state Additional fee for non-routine, same day expedited service, and all special delivery mail \$15 Keepsake birth certificate \$45 Non-routine special or research project See below Orders by phone with a credit card See below

-1 If copies are made at the local registration district, the local office retains a portion of the fees as prescribed by the State Board of Health.
+&lt;sup>1 If copies are made at the local registration district, the local office retains a portion of the fees as prescribed by the State Board of Health.

-2 Includes the \$5 certification fee of the Secretary of State.
+&lt;sup>2 Includes the \$5 certification fee of the Secretary of State.

-3 \$17 of this amount forwarded to the Children's Trust Fund.
+&lt;sup>3 \$17 of this amount forwarded to the Children's Trust Fund.

-4 To be determined by the State Registrar.
+&lt;sup>4 To be determined by the State Registrar.

-5 Fees are dependent upon services requested as determined by the State Registrar.
+&lt;sup>5 Fees are dependent upon services requested as determined by the State Registrar.